AviannaBui/College-Earning-vs-Expense-and-Control-Type/College-Earning-vs-Instructional-Expense-and-Control-Type.md

     ## 2 Control.CatPrivate   0.881    0.213        4.14 3.48e-  5
     ## 3 FAMINC1000           0.0309   0.00278     11.1  1.43e- 28

+The model indicates that private colleges are associated with a greater odds of having an above-average median income among graduates compared to public universities, provided that the colleges being compared have a similar average family income.
+In particular, the odds of having above-average median earnings for public schools with an average family income of \$0 are estimated to be only 0.004.
+Meanwhile, such odds are predicted to be 2.4 times higher for private colleges compared to the odds for public institutions, holding average family income constant.

+Based on our 95% confidence interval, our observed data would not be unusual if the true odds of having an above-average median income among private colleges is between 1.6 and 3.7 times higher compared to the odds for public colleges.
+This interval is quite narrow, suggesting that our sample is relatively large and has small variability.
+All the values contained in the interval are also greater than 1, suggesting that private colleges have a higher odds of having above-average median income among graduates compared to public universities, adjusting for average family income.
+When comparing two colleges of the same type which differ in average family income by \$1,000, it is predicted that the ratio of odds of having above-average median earnings is 1.03, in which the group with higher average family income has the greater odds.

+The null hypothesis for our primary variable of interest is that the ratio of odds of having above-average median income between private and public universities is 1, holding average family income constant.
+From our data, the p-value for the exponentiated slope coefficient of the college’s control type variable is 3.48 × 10^(-5).
+This suggests that the probability of observing a test statistic as large or larger than our observed test statistic, assuming the null hypothesis is true, for our institutional control type variable is extremely small.
+Since our p-value is smaller than our chosen significance threshold of 0.05, we reject our null hypothesis that there is no relationship, keeping average family income constant, between the control type of higher education institutions and the odds of colleges having above-average median earnings among graduates.
+The p-value for our average family income variable is also smaller than 0.0001.
+As a result, our model is in favor of the alternative hypothesis that higher average family earnings are associated with an increased odds of colleges having above-average median income among graduates.

 ## Model Evaluation

 ``` r